nsm4421/playground/README.md

 create policy "enable delete only own data" on registrations for delete to authenticated using ((auth.uid()=proposer_id) or (auth.uid()=manager_id));

+-- 댓글 테이블
+create table public.comments (
+    id uuid not null default gen_random_uuid(),
+    reference_table text not null,
+    reference_id uuid not null,
+    content text,
+    created_by uuid not null default auth.uid(),
+    created_at timestamp with time zone not null default now(), updated_at timestamp with time zone not null, constraint comments_pkey primary key (id),
+    constraint comments_fkey foreign key (created_by)
+    references accounts (id) on update cascade on delete cascade ) tablespace pg_default;

+alter table public.comments enable row level security;

+create policy "enable to select for all authenticated" on comments for select to authenticated using (true);

+create policy "enable insert only own data" on comments for insert to authenticated with check (auth.uid()=created_by);

+create policy "enable update only own data" on comments for update to authenticated with check (auth.uid()=created_by);

+create policy "enable delete only own data" on comments for delete to authenticated using (auth.uid()=created_by);

 ```

 ## Create Buckets